Columbia River: New waves of explorers

 In 1825, the Hudson's Bay Company (HBC) established Fort Vancouver on the bank of the Columbia, in what is now Vancouver, Washington, as the headquarters of the company's Columbia District, which encompassed everything west of the Rocky Mountains, north of California, and south of Russian-claimed Alaska.
 Chief Factor John McLoughlin, a physician who had been in the fur trade since 1804, was appointed superintendent of the Columbia District.
 The HBC reoriented its Columbia District operations toward the Pacific Ocean via the Columbia, which became the region's main trunk route.
 In the early 1840s Americans began to colonize the Oregon country in large numbers via the Oregon Trail, despite the HBC's efforts to discourage American settlement in the region.
 For many the final leg of the journey involved travel down the lower Columbia River to Fort Vancouver.
 This part of the Oregon Trail, the treacherous stretch from The Dalles to below the Cascades, could not be traversed by horses or wagons (only watercraft, at great risk).
 This prompted the 1846 construction of the Barlow Road.

 In the Treaty of 1818 the United States and Britain agreed that both nations were to enjoy equal rights in Oregon Country for 10 years.
-By 1828, when the so-called "joint occupation" was renewed for an indefinite period, it seemed probable that the lower Columbia River would in time become the border between the two nations.
+By 1828, when the so-called "joint occupation" was renewed indefinitely, it seemed probable that the lower Columbia River would in time become the border between the two nations.
 For years the Hudson's Bay Company successfully maintained control of the Columbia River and American attempts to gain a foothold were fended off.
 In the 1830s, American religious missions were established at several locations in the lower Columbia River region.
 In the 1840s a mass migration of American settlers undermined British control.
 The Hudson's Bay Company tried to maintain dominance by shifting from the fur trade, which was in decline, to exporting other goods such as salmon and lumber.
 Colonization schemes were attempted, but failed to match the scale of American settlement.
 Americans generally settled south of the Columbia, mainly in the Willamette Valley.
 The Hudson's Bay Company tried to establish settlements north of the river, but nearly all the British colonists moved south to the Willamette Valley.
 The hope that the British colonists might dilute the American presence in the valley failed in the face of the overwhelming number of American settlers.
 These developments rekindled the issue of "joint occupation" and the boundary dispute.
 While some British interests, especially the Hudson's Bay Company, fought for a boundary along the Columbia River, the Oregon Treaty of 1846 set the boundary at the 49th parallel.
 As part of the treaty, the British retained all areas north of the line while the United States acquired the south.
 The Columbia River became much of the border between the U.S. territories of Oregon and Washington.
 Oregon became a U.S. state in 1859, while Washington later entered into the Union in 1889.